 The Vimy Pilgrimage of 1936, was organized by the Canadian Legion for pilgrims to attend the unveiling of the Canadian National War Memorial by H.M.
 King Edward of Great Britain, on Sunday, July 26th.
-Many veterans and widows took part in this meaningful pilgrimage to the famous site of the battle of Vimy Ridge.
-Jim (JV) Waddell, one of about 8000 Canadian pilgrims, saved a number of items of memorabilia from his trip.
+Many veterans, widows, nurses and family members were among the travelers who took part in this meaningful pilgrimage to the famous site of the battle of Vimy Ridge.

 Starting out on the Vimy Pilgrimage